MoseleyBioinformaticsLab/GOcats/README.rst

 `GOcats` requires the following Python libraries:

    * docopt_ for creating the :mod:`gocats` command-line interface.
-   * jsonpickle_ for saving Python objects in a JSON serializable form and outputting to a file.
+   * JSONPickle_ for saving Python objects in a JSON serializable form and outputting to a file.

 To install dependencies manually: